 Head Start is the most successful, longest-operating, national school readiness program in the United States.
 The Office of Head Start (OHS) promotes the school readiness of young children from low-income families.
 School readiness is defined as children possessing the skills, knowledge, and attitudes necessary for success in school and for later learning in life.
 (Office of the Administration for Children and Families).

 Lee County Head Start Program

 The Lee County Head Program has been funded in Lee County since 1965.
 Over the years, the Lee County Head Start Program has enrolled over 10,000 children who have attended classes five days a week, from 7:30 a.m. - 3:00 p.m., from August to June.
 The children receive breakfast, lunch, and snack.
-All of the children are offered bus transportation to the centers located at Rose Hill Elementary, Flatwoods Elementary, Elk Knob Elementary, Dryden Elementary, and St. Charles Elementary.
+All of the children are offered bus transportation to the centers located at Dryden Elementary, Elk Knob Elementary, Flatwoods Elementary, Rose Hill Elementary, and St. Charles Elementary.
 At the present time, Lee County Head Start has nine (9) center-based classrooms and two (2) home-based classes.
-The Home-based option provides weekly home visits from the Family Resource Specialist.
+The Home-Based option provides weekly home visits from the Family Home Visiting Teacher.
 Families who are enrolled in the home-based option participate in regularly scheduled parent/guardian-child socials twice per month that are held at the Home-based Center.